A spectacular 200-mile route in Southern California’s most popular and scenic cycling region!

 Start/Finish – Host Hotel:

 Our host hotel is the Santa Ynez Valley Marriott located at 555 McMurray Road in Buellton.
-The Marriott will be offering a discounted rate of $169 per night.
+The Marriott will be offering a discounted rate of $178 per night.
 Use this link to make your reservation on line; or call 1-888-236-2427, and mention Planet Ultra / Solvang Double Century to get the rate.
-You must make your reservation by February 28th to get the special rate, and you must stay two nights.
-If the Marriott is sold out, or you’re looking to spend a bit less, we recommend the Days Inn, about half a mile away.
-Days Inn is offering a special rate of $111.99 per night.
-You must state your with Planet Ultra to get the special rate.
-Make your reservation by calling 805-688-8448.
+You must make your reservation by February 19th to get the special rate, and you must stay two nights.
+Our overflow hotel is Pea Soup Anderson’s Inn in Buellton, (805) 688-3216, at $99 per night, which also expires February 19th.
+At either location you must let them know you’re with Planet Ultra to get the rate.
+If you prefer to be in Solvang, please stay at the Royal Copenhagen Inn, 1579 Mission Dr.; 805-688-5561.
+It’s right in the middle of town – and a good bargain.

 How To Get There: